AndrewPrifer/framer-motion-theatre/README.md

 ### **`$studio`**

-The `$studio` object returned by `useSheetObject` allows you to enable editing tools for the object and has the following properties:
+The `$studio` object returned by `useSheetObject` allows you to enable WYSIWYG editing tools for the object and has the following properties:

 #### **`$studio.createGizmo()`**